-Teachers have one of the most important jobs in our society today, preparing young minds to lead our world into a bright future.
+Teachers have one of the most essential jobs in our society today, preparing young minds to lead our world into a bright future.
 So, it is no wonder that many states and school districts now require teachers to have a master’s degree to teach, even at the elementary and middle school levels.
-In addition to fulfilling teaching requirements, earning education degrees provide additional training and experience that better prepares teachers for early childhood education, special education, gifted education, distance education, etc., or become curriculum specialists who can address diverse learners.
+In addition to fulfilling teaching requirements, earning education degrees provides additional training and experience that better prepares teachers for early childhood education, special education, gifted education, distance education, etc., or become curriculum specialists who can address diverse learners.
 An education degree can also prepare individuals for alternative roles within a school system, such as administration, educational leadership, school counseling, support services, educational technology, and more.

 Featured Online Programs